ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 What we got with the Vuzix Blade looks already very promising even though there are a few small rough edges.
 Vuzix keeps rolling out significant software updates for the device that open up new possibilities.

-It is not unthinkable that devices like this will become common consumer electronics if you see what [Focals by North](https://www.bynorth.com/) are.
+It is not unthinkable that devices like this will become common consumer electronics if you see what [Focals by North](https://www.bynorth.com/){:target="_blank" rel="noopener noreferrer"} are.
 But certain hurdles still have to be taken such as making them look even more appealing to everyday users.
-[Focals by North](https://www.bynorth.com/) is already taking a nice step in this direction.
+[Focals by North](https://www.bynorth.com/){:target="_blank" rel="noopener noreferrer"} is already taking a nice step in this direction.
 They however do this by sacrificing certain features (no camera, integrated touchpad, SD-card slot, ...) which we think are important for enterprise user.
 As such, we still see the Vuzix Blade as best in breed.

 The better battery technology that is just around the corner could also prove to be a total game changer for wearable devices.